RED VALLEY HIKE & SUNSET VIEWPOINT IN CAPPADOCIA, TURKEY

 We took the third option and began walking from Goreme Town in the heat and it was set to be a 3km walk to the start of the Meskendir Trail, which would then connect us to the Rose Valley Trail and finally to the Red Valley trail.
 However, as so often happened in Goreme and Cappadocia, we hitch-hiked our way to the start of the trail.

-A good landmark to find the trailhead for the Meskendir Trail is the Kaya Camping Ground.
+A good landmark to find the trailhead for the Meskendir Trail is the Kaya Camping Ground, which is just past Goreme Open-Air Museum.
 When you drive towards Kaya Camping from Goreme, you will find Kaya Camping on the left.
 The first road after Kaya Camping is the road you want and there is a sign on the wall, which I have pictured below to make sure you find the trailhead.
 Throughout the trail, there are signs saying Rose Valley and Red Valley, which means you are going the right way as they are at the end of the trail essentially.

 If you want to go directly to the Red Valley sunset viewpoint.
 I have pinned it on the map below so you can drive straight there.
 The entrance fee is $1.50 USD.
 It is marked on the map below as ‘Sunset view point’ and as you can see it is just above the Rose Valley.